bocchino/fprime/Svc/DpWriter/test/ut/README.md

 **Action:**
 1. Clear history.
 1. Increment `m_NumBuffersReceived`.
-1. Construct a valid buffer _B_ that is not large enough hold a data product packet.
+1. Construct a valid buffer _B_ that is too small to hold a data product packet.
-1. If `bufferTooSmallEventCount` < `DpWriterComponentBase::EVENTID_BUFFERTOOSMALLFORPACKET_THROTTLE`,
+1. If `m_bufferTooSmallEventCount` < `DpWriterComponentBase::EVENTID_BUFFERTOOSMALLFORPACKET_THROTTLE`,
    then
    1. Assert that the event history contains one element.
    1. Assert that the event history for `BufferTooSmallForPacket` contains one element.
    1. Check the event arguments.
-   1. Increment `bufferTooSmallEventCount`.
+   1. Increment `m_bufferTooSmallEventCount`.
 1. Otherwise assert that the event history is empty.
 1. Assert no DP written notification.
 1. Assert buffer sent for deallocation.